deramos/kubernetes-study-notes/README.md

 # kubernetes-and-kubeflow-notes
-Study notes on K8 and Kubeflow
+Study notes on K8 and MLOps